 You can learn a lot about earthquakes and tsunamis by browsing the following apps.
-Search the App Store or Google Play.

 1 Safety Tips, Japan Tourism Agency

 This app provides information about earthquake early warnings,1) tsunami warnings,2) and evacuation action to be taken.3) Five languages: English, Chinese (simplified and traditional), Korean, and Japanese.